Relaxing 8 Day Summer Vacation Package in Iceland with a Guided Tour of the Complete Ring Road

 On your fifth day, you'll head into one of the least visited regions of Iceland, the Eastfjords.
-The reason why the East is rarely visited is certainly not a lack of beauty but rather its distance from the capital, Reykjavík.
+The East is rarely visited not because of its lack of beauty but rather its distance from the capital, Reykjavík.

-Your view today will consist of tall mountain ranges with jagged cliffs to the west, and the wild Atlantic Ocean to the east.
+Today's view will consist of tall mountain ranges with jagged cliffs to the west and the wild Atlantic Ocean to the east.
 Your road will lead you to remote fishing villages where nothing seems to have changed in over a century.

 After exploring the forest and the nearby Lake Lagarfljót, you will head to your accommodations in the area where you will spend the night.

 You will stop at Ásbyrgi canyon, a luscious area once believed to have been created by Odin’s eight-legged horse, Sleipnir.
-From there, you will head to the quiet fishing town of Húsavík where you can explore the old harbour or simply walk about this charming settlement.
+From there, you will head to the quiet fishing town of Húsavík, where you can explore the old harbor or walk about this charming settlement.

 This is a place of picturesque beauty and a great place to take a stroll around and take in the local sites and culture.

-For fans of marine life, you could take a whale watching tour.
+For fans of marine life, a whale-watching tour is included in this adventure.
 You will board a boat in Hauganes and head out into the fjord in search of the gentle giants of the sea.

-Once you have finished in Hauganes you will then head towards Hvítserkur.
-This rock formation holds a famous local tale of a troll who was wading through the shore, looking to cause some trouble.
-He forgot to keep track of time, and when the sun rose he was stuck there forever after being turned to stone.
-Today Hvítserkur is one of the most photographed landmarks in this part of the country and you will soon see why.
+Once you have finished in Hauganes, you will then head towards Hvítserkur.
+This rock formation holds a famous local tale of a troll wading through the shore, looking to cause some trouble.
+He forgot to keep track of time, and when the sun rose, he was stuck there forever after being turned to stone.
+Today Hvítserkur is one of the most photographed landmarks in this part of the country, and you will soon see why.

 You will then move on to your accommodation in Reykjavík.

 For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
 This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.
 You could check out the National Museum to learn about the Vikings who used to rule the country.
 Alternatively, you could visit the National Gallery to see beautiful works by some of Iceland’s most renowned artists.
 If you have an early flight back home, we wish you a pleasant journey.

 When it is time to leave, you’ll hop aboard a bus that will take you again through the rugged lava fields of the Reykjanes peninsula back to Keflavík International Airport.

-Customers travelling on their own will be given a single room.
-Reservations for 2 people will be allocated a double room.
+Customers traveling on their own will be given a single room.
+Reservations for two people will be allocated a double room.
 For bookings of 3 or more, triple rooms will automatically be allocated.
-For example, a group of 8 will receive 2 triple rooms and 1 double.
+For example, a group of 8 will receive two triple rooms and one double.
 If these arrangements do not meet your requirements, please contact the provider.

 Dormitory beds with shared bathrooms in guesthouses or hostels, such as HI Hostels.
 Located in the capital region.
 Breakfast is not included.